TrustTheVote-Project/VoteTrackerPlus/docs/tech-overview.md

 # 1) Design Notes/Thoughts Regarding the Ballot Repo (unreviewed)

-__As an example, the following notes are assuming a 2018 US national election.__
+__As an example, the following notes are assuming a 2020 US national election.__

-See [project-overview.md](https://github.com/PacemTerra/votes/docs/project-overview.md) for a general overview.
+See [project-overview.md](https://github.com/PacemTerra/votes/docs/project-overview.md) for a general project overview.

+See security-overview.md for a general overview of the security aspects of running an election via a VOTES SaaS implementation.

-There is a local copy of [NIST.SP.1500-100.pdf](https://github.com/PacemTerra/votes/docs/NIST.SP.1500-100.pdf) which contains a terminology section on page 120 as well as the precinct and ward map for Cambridge Massachusetts on pages 14 and 15.
+This document give a general technology overview of the open-source components of the project.
+For reference there is a local copy in this directory of [NIST.SP.1500-100.pdf](https://github.com/PacemTerra/votes/docs/NIST.SP.1500-100.pdf) which contains a terminology section on page 120 as well as the precinct and ward map for Cambridge Massachusetts on pages 14 and 15.

-# 2) Git Based Prototype Overview - the Ballot Repo
+# 2) Git Based Prototype Overview

-As a prototype, the idea is to just (sic) use a set of git/github repos to host the election data for an election.
-Once a prototype is up and running and we know more of what we do not know now, the github backend implementation can be switched out.
+As a prototype, the idea is use a set of git/github repos to host the election data for an election.
+Once a prototype is up and running and we know more of what we do not know, either git or the GitHub backend implementations can be switched out for some other implementation.

 Regarding using bitcoin as a backend - the current thought is that a bitcoin is to tied to an economic model so to be reasonably applicable to a voting situation.
 The use cases are too different even though both scenarios share a similar desire to authenticate a ledger of data.
-Having the ballots and the algorithms being completely stored unencrypted in a publicly accessible manner, albeit a git repo with many git submodules, achieves the verifiability goals.
+Having the ballots and the algorithms being completely stored unencrypted in a publicly accessible manner, albeit a git repo with many git submodules, achieves the verifiability goals and allows for a greater degree of trustworthiness from the voters.
+It is important that the voters trust the election system in use.

 Regarding Ethereum, it is still unclear whether an Ethereum solution will enable the creation of a market to sell and buy votes (by allowing individual voters to offer their ballot contents to a third party as proof of sale).

 As an example and a talking point, the following overview is based on a hypothetical 2020 US presidential election.

-So, the git/github prototype idea is to allocate a set of git/github repos for the 2020 US presidential election.
-The (TBD) federal agency in charge of the presidential election creates the cert root authority so to be able to provide the authentication for intermediate cert authorities at the state level (or the next downward hierarchical) __Geopolitical Geographical Overlay (GGO)__  overlay for the election.
-The state does the same for the next lower level GGO (counties, boroughs, towns, districts).
-And so on until each actual/planned voting center/precinct has a cert to identify themselves.
+## 2.1) Certificate Authorities

+The git/GitHub prototype idea is to allocate a set of git/GitHub repos for the 2020 US presidential election.
+The election commission of each state opting in to the VOTES SaaS solution would appoint/select the certificate authority for that state.
+The VOTES SaaS entity itself would also create a certificate authority independent of the states.
+It is a TBD whether that certificate authorities would be owned by the private contractor responsible for the 2020 election or if it owned by the [EAC](https://www.eac.gov/) or some other branch of the federal government.
+Given the open-source nature of VOTES it could be either and be different for different elections.
+Regardless the VOTES framework would be shared between all the participating states while the certificate authorities would not be.

+Each such state entity would in turn create intermediate cert authorities for each child GGO (Geopolitical Geographical Overlay) down from the state level that will be managing a git repo that will be contrinuting to the election.
+For example, if there will be county, borough, town, district or other GGO based ballot questions or races, those entities will need their own repo so to create the ballot question and races.

+In addition, each state will need to create a intermediate authority for each voting center that wishes to collect and process/scan ballots.
+Voting centers can be grouped into sets by sharing certificates but in theory each voting center will want to have in independent certificate.

 Each GGO (the federal government, a state, a county, a town, a whatever) will need to clone a pre-configured 2020 VOTES repo.
 The pre-configure-ing is mainly to create an ease-of-use UX for the GGO so to allow all the various repos to be aggregated.

-For the git/github prototype, low-level repos will simply (sic) be a git submodule of the parent GGO, the git submodule tree mirroring in affect the cert chain hierarchy.
+For this 2020 git/GitHub prototype each state will be a submodule under the parent VOTES git repo.
+In addition each GGO will also be a git submodule.
+All the submodules are arranged in a directory tree structure that mirrors the certificate authority chain which in fact is exactly the GGO chain as well.

 The federal, state, town etc git repos all are clones the same pre-configured virgin/empty VOTES repo.
 An empty VOTES repo does not yet contain any election race/question details.
 However it does contain the (latest) release of the VOTES framework as well as the configuration data that make it easy to create such a US federal based election.
 A state only election or an election for a different country with different fundamental overlays/entities would have a different pre-configuration.
 The VOTES clone specifies things such has how the different (arbitrary) GGO are aggregated within a single election.

-## 2.1) What actually is a ballot?
+## 3.1) What actually is a ballot?

-### 2.1.1) Option A - a ballot is an empty commit
+### 3.1.1) Option A - a ballot is an empty commit

 In the git prototype a ballot is simply an empty commit with a git hook validated/managed description.
 The voter's choices on the ballot are scanned off the paper ballot and yaml/json/xml encoded into the commit message.
-The only files contained in a repo are the VOTES framework files and the GGO's ballot sections, ballot/election configurations, etc.  As noted this includes the tally algorithm and all election related information.
-Post election day when the repos are made publicly available, anyone who downloads the repos (the root repo and all the submodule repos) will be able to count the votes for all races.
-They will also be able to see their individual ballot via their commit hash keys.
+The only actual files contained in a repo are the VOTES framework files and the GGO's ballot sections, ballot/election configurations, etc.  As noted this includes the tally algorithm and all election related information.
+Post election day when the repos are made publicly available, anyone who downloads the repos (the root VOTES repo and all the state and GGO submodule repos) will be able to count the votes for all races.
+They will also be able to inspect all the ballots as well as their own specific ballot.

-### 2.1.2) Option B - a ballot is just a text file in ballots subtree of the repo.
+### 3.1.2) Option B - a ballot is just a text file in ballots subtree of the repo

+In this option the ballot contents are stored as separate yaml/json/xml text files.
+Similar to Option A the individual repos also contain the various other files such as the ballot questions/races, tally algorithms, etc.

-To tally a state ballot question, one needs to clone the state and its submodule repos and perform the count on their computer or phone, etc.  Note - they will also be able to tally the votes using different tally algorithms to the extent that it makes sense (since for example a plurality ballot is not tally-able with an approval tally algorithm).
+To tally a state ballot question, one needs to clone the state and its submodule repos and perform the tally on their computer or phone, etc.  Side note - they will also be able to tally the votes using different tally algorithms to the extent that it makes sense (since for example a plurality ballot is not tally-able with an approval tally algorithm).

-To tally a national ballot question or race, one needs to clone the national repo and all its submodule repos.
+To tally a national ballot question or race that is _above_ the state level, such as a presidential race, the root VOTES repo will contain an software implementation of the electoral college.
+However, this would just be a simulation, an estimate, as the real electoral college is independent of the VOTES implementation.

-## 2.2) Basic Git Repo Prototype
+## 3.2) Basic Git Repo Prototype

-As a prototype implementation the VOTES framework can (in theory - TBD) be implemented as a set of git repos connected via submodules.
-The parent repo is associated with the __Geopolitical Geographical Overlay (GGO)__ with the greatest geographical geopolitical extent in the election.
-For the 2018 US national election, this would be the federal government as it is a national election.
+As a prototype implementation the VOTES framework is implemented as a set of git repos connected via submodules.
+The parent repo is associated with VOTES SaaS framework itself and can be owned and operated by either a private or public entity per election.

-Note that if only one or a few states adopt VOTES by that time, it is ok.
-Those states would act as the VOTES root certificate authorities for the towns and counties/boroughs that are participating.
+Note that any number of states can opt into the VOTES framework.
+Currently the only point where state exchange ballot data is at the electoral college level, which for VOTES is just a simulation (as VOTES does __NOT__ replace the electoral college).

+If only certain GGO's within a state participate in the VOTES framework, that too is ok as per NIST and other standards the VOTES ballot data is easily, quickly, and trivially translatable/migratable to other electronic formats.
+Or more directly the tallies of the questions/races being handled by VOTES can be passed into those other election systems.

 All VOTES repos have the same layout regardless of the GGO (national, state, county, town, etc).
 What is different is only the data that is contained in the folder structure within and where/how the submodule tree is stitched together.

 Each repo contains the information authored by each GGO.
 However, per the git subtree hierarchy children and parent repos as well as configuration data information is shared across repo.

-## 2.3) Folder Layout Per Git Repo
+## 3.3) Folder Layout Per Git Repo

-So the root most GGO is that git repo _owned/authored_ by the VOTES root authority of the cert chain for the 2018 US election (_the election_).
-In this case the agency deemed responsible for actually running the 2018 national US election would be the VOTES root authority.
+So the root most GGO is that git repo _owned/authored_ by the VOTES root authority of the cert chain for the 2020 US election (_the election_).
+In this case the agency deemed responsible for actually running the 2020 national US election would be the VOTES root authority.
 The folder structure for VOTES repos is:

 #### ./info